 There is a very distinct difference between the two, a PSD is trained for tasks just like service dogs and fall under the service dog certification program.
 PSA’s therefore meet the requirements of Service Animals and should be registered as such.

-You can register your PSD on our Service Animal Page.
+You can register your PSD for free on the blue form to the right.

-We also offer a full line of Service Dog Gear at link below.
+We also offer a full line of Service Dog Gear at link Here.